 As a result, home sales have slowed considerably since the peak in 2021.
 This decline is mainly due to rising interest rates, although high home prices and a lack of inventory have also contributed to the decrease, making mortgages more expensive and reducing affordability for many buyers:

 - Existing homes – Existing home sales have slowed significantly.
 The average number of existing and new homes sold in the past 19 years is 5.2 million and 620,000, respectively.
-Four million existing homes sold in 2023, 20% below average.
+Four million existing homes sold in 2024, 20% below average, and the lowest level in nearly 30 years.

 - Inventory – Existing home inventory for sale remains low, leading to a competitive market where homes often sell quickly and above the asking price.

 - New homes – New home sales have also slowed considerably since the peak in 2021.
 The supply of new homes remains tight, further limiting buyer options and contributing to price pressure.
 Builder confidence has waned as rising costs and slowing demand have put pressure on margins.
 Some builders are scaling back construction projects or focusing on more affordable housing options.
-In 2005, the nation’s developers built 1.3 million new homes, nearly twice as many as in 2023, when 670,000 were constructed.
+In 2005, the nation’s developers built 1.3 million new homes.
+Single-family housing starts in 2024 totaled 1.01 million, up 6.5% from 2023.

 - Price growth – Home prices have continued to rise, though the pace of growth has slowed in recent months.
 High prices remain a barrier for many potential buyers, particularly those seeking entry-level homes.
-The median price of a single-family home in June 2024 was $426,900, up 4% from a year earlier, the highest price ever recorded.
-That is nearly double the 2006 median home price (up 92%), which was approximately $221,900.
-That was also the last year of the last housing bubble, which burst with disastrous repercussions during the Great Recession of 2007-08.
+The median price of a single-family home in December 2024 was $427,000, down 7% from the October 2022 peak of $460,300.
+The last housing bubble peak came in March 2007, when the median home price reached $262,600.
+That bubble burst disastrously during the Great Recession of 2007-08.

 Retail Sales

 Retail sales have maintained strong growth, buoyed by consumer demand for goods and services post-pandemic.
-Retail sales, which increased by 1% in July 2024, remain strong, demonstrating sustained consumer confidence in purchasing non-essential items.
-The chart below shows U.S. retail sales are up 42% from $432 billion in March 2020, at the start of the pandemic:
+Retail sales, which increased by 0.4% in December 2024, remain strong, demonstrating sustained consumer confidence in purchasing non-essential items.
+The chart below shows U.S. retail sales are up 46% from $432 billion in March 2020, the start of the pandemic:

 Travel Market